BenLBartle/bartle.dev/src/pages/blog/sophie-bartle/index.md

 ## 8th September, 2019

-Lukily even when induced my wife's labour does not mess about, and early on Sunday morning our 2nd daughter - *Sophie Florence Bartle* was born.
+Luckily even when induced my wife's labour does not mess about, and early on Sunday morning our 2nd daughter - *Sophie Florence Bartle* was born.

 ![Sophie 1 day Old](./sophie1.jpg "Sophie 1 day old")